osiam/server/docs/detailed_reference_installation.md

 The base64 encoded value for the default client's ID and secret is `ZXhhbXBsZS1jbGllbnQ6c2VjcmV0`

 ## Configuring Scim Extension
-The previously executed init script will also add the tables to manage scim extensions.
-At the moment you can register an extension and all users will have this additional selfdefined fields.
+At the moment you can register an extension and all users will have this additional self-defined fields.
 There are no pure scim core schema users anymore.
 The additional fields could be empty, so it will be optional for the users to fill them out with values.

-To add some selfdefined fields your previously have to define an extension with an URN.
+To add some self-defined fields your previously have to define an extension with an URN.
 This URN must be unique.
 Here is an example of such an insert for postgres:

 `INSERT INTO scim_extension VALUES (<UNIQUE_EXTENSION_ID>, <UNIQUE_URN>)`